brejdol/networkundertaker/_posts/2023-04-17-Shortest-Path-Bridging-part-8.md

 MAC Addresses: 45
 ```

-In this output, we can see the egressing interface when sending traffic to that node.
+In this output in the example above, we can see the egressing interface when sending traffic to that node.
 The mac-address is the system-id, so we're only seeing nodes mac-addresses.
 Paths can and will differ between BVLANs due to their different SPT algorithms.

 ```
 SH-USR-Core:: show spb isis spf bvlan 4000